karannewatia/Mycelium/code/scalemamba/lwe/README.txt

 Docker set up instructions:

+inside MPC_lwe_elgamal-master:
+cd/code/scalemamba/lwe
-docker build -t lwe .
-docker run -it --rm lwe
+docker build -t lwe .    (this will take a while) docker run -it --rm lwe

+in another terminal inside MPC_lwe_elgamal-master: use docker ps to get the id of the docker container running, and then copy the following from host to docker: docker cp Cert-Store/ id:/root/SCALE-MAMBA/

 in the docker:
-apt-get install vim

-use docker ps to get the id of the docker container running and then copy the following from host to docker: cp Downloads/SCALE-MAMBA-master/Auto-Test-Data/ 62eada770b41:/ cp Desktop/Cert-Store/ 62eada770b41:/root/SCALE-MAMBA/

-in the docker:
-cd ../..Auto-Test-Data
-cp -r Cert-Store/ ~/SCALE-MAMBA/ cd ~/SCALE-MAMBA/ cp Auto-Test-Data/1/* Data/
+apt-get install vim    (for debugging) cd ~/SCALE-MAMBA/ cp Auto-Test-Data/1/* Data/